awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-schemas.md

 ```

 **Note**
-The region parameter references the region in which the Athena data catalog is located, not the location of the data files in Amazon S3\.
+The `region` parameter references the AWS Region in which the Athena data catalog is located, not the location of the data files in Amazon S3\.

 When using the Athena data catalog, the following limits apply:
 + A maximum of 100 databases per account\.
 + A maximum of 100 tables per database\.
 + A maximum of 20,000 partitions per table\.

 You can request a limit increase by contacting AWS Support\.